pietrolibro/iac-webapp-stack/azure/README.md

 - **Storage Account**: A storage account for storing the Terraform state file.
 - **Container**: A container within the storage account to hold the Terraform state file.

-##  Management Groups and Subscriptions
+## Management Groups, Subscriptions, and Landing Zones

-This IaC stack is designed to be deployed in a dedicated landing zone (online\\non-prod\\lz-non-prod-subscription).
+Each landing zone is associated with a specific Azure subscription.
+For example, the non-prod landing zone (lz-non-prod) is mapped to its own subscription, and the connectivity landing zone (lz-connectivity) is mapped to a different subscription.
+This separation allows for clear boundaries, access control, and resource management between different environments or network topologies (such as hub & spoke).

 Below is the structure of the management groups and subscriptions:

 ![Management Groups - Subscriptions Diagram](./docs/images/Mgmt-Subscriptions.png)